-If you need assistance with the visa application process there are business immigration consultancies in Hong Kong that can help you.
+If you need assistance with the visa application process, some business immigration consultancies in Hong Kong can help you.

-What types of local business structures are there in Hong Kong, and what would be the US filing requirement?
+Types of local business structures in Hong Kong and the U.S. filing requirement

 Expats planning to go into business with one or more people may decide to register their business as a partnership.
-You will be required to report the partnership to the IRS via Form 8865.
+You must report the partnership to the IRS via Form 8865.

 Limited Liability Company (LLC)

 The most common business structure used when starting a business in Hong Kong is a limited liability company (LLC).
 Limited companies must register with the Companies Registry in Queensway, where the necessary registration paperwork can be completed.
 A certificate of incorporation will be issued once the incorporation form has been approved.
-You will be required to report the LLC to the IRS via Form 5471.
+You must report the LLC to the IRS via Form 5471.

-You will be required to report the Corporation to the IRS via Form 5471.
+You must report the Corporation to the IRS via Form 5471.

-Your pension in Hong Kong as a US citizen
+Pension in Hong Kong as a U.S. citizen

 Mandatory Provident Fund Schemes (MPFs)